-- sharing books with roommates or friends in the same program.
+- share books with roommates or friends in the same program.

-If you plan on living in residence, visit the websites of the universities you are interested in attending to learn more about the costs of residence and meal plans.
+If you plan on living in residence, visit the websites of the universities you are interested in attending to learn more about the costs of:

 Whatever your living arrangements, there will be other costs to consider, such as clothing, computers, cell phones and entertainment.

 How Do I Make a Budget?